caraterra/JFLAP/README.md

 If the build fails, check to make sure that the version of Gradle and the version of Java that you're running are compatible ([Compatibility Matrix](https://docs.gradle.org/current/userguide/compatibility.html)).
 The Gradle version can be found by running `./gradlew --version`.

+## Changelog

+- On a Multiple Run, when the "X configurations have been generated..." dialog appears, pressing the cancel button or closing the dialog cancels the current run and all subsequent runs.
+- Add 'Yes to all' option to Multiple Run warning dialog.
+When the warning dialog is thrown after some number of configurations, the 'Yes to all' option increases the number of configurations before the warning dialog to that number of configurations + WARNING_STEP for all subsequent inputs

 ## Original README

 ```